retkowsky/Image-Analysis-with-Azure-Computer-Vision-4.0/README.md

-#  Image Analysis V4.0
+#  Azure Computer Vision Image Analysis V4.0

-The Computer Vision Image Analysis service 4.0 can extract a wide variety of visual features from your images.
+The Azure Computer Vision Image Analysis service 4.0 can extract a wide variety of visual features from your images.
 For example, it can determine whether an image contains adult content, find specific brands or objects, or find human faces.

 **Available features = tags, objects, caption, read, smartCrops, denseCaptions, people**